kebench/Capstone/ReadMe.md

 # Feature Extraction Using Unsupervised Learning Methods for Rice Grain Classification

 This research explores the use of unsupervised learning methods in extracting features from an image.
+This is required for completion of MSc in Data Analytics in CCT College Dublin.

 ### Unsupervised Learning Methods:
 - PCA with CNN